 Gone are the days when people used to purchase walkman, radio, record player, MP3, and other devices to listen to music.
 Like many other modern applications, mobile apps have made it easy to listen to music.
 Thus, it should come as no surprise that more than 85 percent of users listen to music via on-demand streaming services.
 If you plan to create a music streaming app, then consider taking the following steps.

 To begin with, you must have an idea about how your app will look like and run on your users’ devices.
 Do some research and check popular mobile apps like Spotify and SoundCloud.
 Check out their features and experience and try to understand what makes them stand out from the rest.
 However, do not try to clone popular streaming platforms.
-Instead, get an inspiration about how to create a unique app which can become popular among music lovers.
+Instead, get an inspiration about how to create a unique app that can become popular among music lovers.

 Once your research on other music streaming apps has ended, you have to study your target audience—the people who will use your app.
 Learn all about their music preferences, age, location, and other relevant information.
 For instance, if a considerable part of your user-base comes from a specific country, then make sure to provide them with relevant local music recommendations.
 You also have to see how much users are willing to pay, in order to set your pricing strategy for advanced features.